exaile/exaile/doc/dev/plugin_guide.rst

 .. code-block:: python

     '''
-        This plugin will show an obnoxious gtk.MessageDialog that wont disappear, when a track is played.
+        This plugin will show an obnoxious Gtk.MessageDialog that won't disappear, when a track is played.
 The MessageDialog will contain the information of the currently playing track.
     '''

     from xl import event
-    import gtk
+    from gi.repository import Gtk

     # The main functionality of each plugin is generally defined in a class
     # This is by convention, and also makes programming easier